METEO 3 Lesson 7 Images

 Text description of the general template for the distribution of wintry precipitation image.

-The image is a weather map depicting various weather conditions across the United States.
+The image is a map depicting various weather conditions along an idealized low pressure system schematic.
 A large, red "L" symbolizing a low-pressure system is centered over the central U.S. To the west and northwest, a deep blue area represents heavy snow.
-Surrounding this is a lighter blue area indicating light snow that extends eastward.
-A narrow band in pink shows sleet, running horizontally across the central eastern part of the map.
-Below this, a thin band in purple represents freezing rain.
-A green area depicting rain is situated to the south of the freezing rain.
-Further south, a green shaded area indicates thunderstorms, stretching from the Gulf of Mexico into the southeastern U.S. The map includes a curved red line with half circles, representing a warm front, and a blue line with triangles, indicating a cold front.
+Surrounding this is a lighter blue area to the north and east, labeled "light snow".
+To the south of the light snow, nearing the warm front, A narrow band in purple shows sleet, running horizontally across the central eastern part of the map.
+Below this, a thin band in prink represents freezing rain.
+A green area depicting rain is situated to the south of the warm front.
+Further south, a green shaded area indicates thunderstorms, stretching from the Gulf of Mexico into the southeastern U.S. along the cold front.
 The background shows a faint outline of the United States with state borders.

 Winter Weather Safety